 (b) School to post-school activities include post-secondary education, vocational training, integrated employment (including supported employment), continuing and adult education, adult services, independent living, personal and vocational adjustment training, and community participation.

 (15) Personal assistance services, and any other support services needed to participate in the vocational rehabilitation process.
-"Personal assistance services" mean a range of services, provided by one or more persons, designed to assist a consumer to perform daily living activities on or off the job that a person would typically perform if that person did not have a disability.
-Such services shall be designed to increase the consumer's control in life and ability to perform everyday activities on or off the job.
-Personal assistance services may also include training in managing, supervising, and directing these services, if appropriate and desired by the consumer.
+"Personal assistance services" mean a range of services, provided by one or more persons, designed to assist an eligible individual to perform daily living activities on or off the job that an individual would typically perform if that individual did not have a disability.
+Such services shall be designed to increase the eligible individual's control in life and ability to perform everyday activities on or off the job.
+Personal assistance services may also include training in managing, supervising, and directing these services, if appropriate and desired by the eligible individual.

 (16) Post-employment services.
-After the consumer's case has been closed rehabilitated, RSC may provide VR post-employment services under an IPE necessary to help the person maintain employment or regain the same or other employment as long as the services relate to the original disability(ies).
-For consumers in supported employment, discrete post-employment services may be provided if limited re-intervention is compelled because specific services are needed to maintain the job placement and the extended services provider does not provide these services to anyone else.
-Post-employment services for consumers in supported employment may not be used in situations of underemployment or if extensive training would be required; a new case shall be opened.
+After the eligible individual's case has been closed rehabilitated, OOD may provide VR post-employment services under an IPE necessary to help the eligible individual maintain employment or regain the same or other employment as long as the services relate to the original disability(ies).
+For eligible individuals in supported employment, discrete post-employment services may be provided if limited re-intervention is compelled because specific services are needed to maintain the job placement and the extended services provider does not provide these services to anyone else.
+Post-employment services for eligible individuals in supported employment may not be used in situations of underemployment or if extensive training would be required; a new case shall be opened.

-(C) RSC shall not erect buildings including homes, and shall not purchase land, buildings including homes, vehicles, experimental items, or representation for appeal hearings for a referral, applicant, or consumer.
+(C) OOD shall not erect buildings including homes, and shall not purchase land, buildings including homes, vehicles, experimental items, firearms, ammunition, explosives, alcohol, tobacco, flamables, combustables, reinstatement of licensure, or representation for appeal hearings for a referral, applicant, or individual.

 (D) This rule is designed to implement "Title IV of the Workforce Investment Act," which contains the 1998 amendments to "The Rehabilitation Act of 1973," and resulting regulations.